panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 The prototypal inheritance is often asked during JavaScript coding interviews.

-This guide will make you understand prototypal inheritance in JavaScript in an easy and accessible way.
+This guide will help you understand prototypal inheritance in JavaScript in an easy and accessible way.

 ## 1. Objects only